Having problems with rats?

 Approved installers for the stainless steel rat blocker for domestic underground drains:

-Ratwall is a cost effective and robust stainless steel Rat Blocker that is ideal for installation into underground drains.
-Ratwall can be installed by hand or from street level and has a unique low force fit.
+Ratwall is a cost-effective and robust stainless steel Rat Blocker that is ideal for installation into underground drains.
+It can be installed by hand or from street level and has a unique low force fit.
 Ratwall is suitable for plastic, clay and cast iron drains.
 Ratwall has a unique external hinge allowing maximum waste flow.
-The external hinge block ensures that the unit cannot become dislodged and lost into the sewer pipe.
+The external hinge block ensures that the unit cannot become dislodged and fall into the sewer pipe.

 Follow-up visits